-At the beginning you should have a checklist.
+In the beginning, you should have a checklist.
 Good news for you, I have a free checklist you can download and print!
-Walk through this checklist and make sure you are doing everything from head to toe.
+Walkthrough this checklist and make sure you are doing everything from head to toe.

 Get reps in.
 Do it over and over again.
 Much like learning how to shoot a basketball, the more you practice, the easier it will be to recall each step of the process.